Skip to main content

 • Can I be enrolled in high school or a school transition program while receiving inclusive supports?

-No. Applicants must plan to complete their K-12 education, which may include district transition services, by the time of admission to higher education.
+No. Applicants must complete their PK-21 education, which may include district transition services, by the time of admission to higher education.

 • Are the SAT or ACT required for admission?